 The rules for what gear can be used with a horse in competitions in Australia is decided by Equestrian Australia (EA) and internationally by the Federation Equestrian International (EFI).
 The rules for acceptable gear at Pony Club is set by Pony Club Australia.

-Currently at competitions in Australia the EA rules state that it’s acceptable to use bitless bridles when showjumping and at eventing competitions in the showjumping and cross-country sections (a bit is still required for the dressage component).
+Currently at competitions in Australia the EA rules state that it is acceptable to use bitless bridles when showjumping and at eventing competitions in the showjumping and cross-country sections (a bit is still required for the dressage component).
 Bitless bridles are permitted at all endurance events, cowboy dressage, extreme cowgirl racing and trail-riding clubs.
 Bitless bridles are not permitted for dressage, show horses, driving or vaulting.
 In reining bosals are permitted.

-The National Coaching Committee (NCC) has considered the use of bitless bridles over the past 12 months.
+'The National Coaching Committee (NCC) has considered the use of bitless bridles over the past 12 months.
 There is sufficient evidence that bitless bridles work very well and the PCA board believes it is important that Pony Club Policies keep pace with evidence.
 In some cases there are veterinary grounds for their use.
 Pony Club members are under supervision at rallies which gives the rider a good opportunity to evaluate the suitability of the bridle.
 In consultation with the NCC, the PCA Board has decided that approval for use of bitless bridles should be granted on a case-by-case basis for the member and the specified horse at rallies.
-The approval form can be found on the website (www.ponyclubaustralia.com.au/Resources/BitlesBridles.aspx) with final approval given by the zone chief or equivalent.
-PCA will monitor take-up of this option by riders, however states should welcome these applications and asses them on their merits.
+Final approval is given by the zone chief or equivalent.'

-South Africa is the first in the world to allow bitless bridles at shows.
+The Dutch allow bitless riders to compete against bitted in dressage and South Africa is the first in the world to allow bitless bridles at shows.

 World renowned dressage riders such as Uta Graf and Alizee Froment have been doing bitless Grand Prix demonstrations.
 I also saw online photos of our very own Australian Grand Prix rider, Sally Evans, riding her stallion A’ Seduction in a bitless bridle.